ssandeed/walmart_machine_learning_service/README.md

 ## Methodology

-- Data Collection: We have the test and train data already provided for this part of the assessment.
+- Data Collection: The test and train data are already available from the M5 Kaggle Competition.

 - Data Preprocessing: The collected data was preprocessed, including handling missing values and feature engineering to extract relevant information.

 - Feature Engineering: On date, feature engineering was done on it.

-- Model Development: We trained a LightGBM Regression model to predict the sales revenue for a given item in a specific store at a given date.
+- Model Development: Trained a LightGBM Regression model to predict the sales revenue for a given item in a specific store at a given date.
 ARIMA was used for forecasting the total sales revenue across all stores and items for the next 7 days.

 - Evaluation: The model's performance was assessed using the RSME score, suitable for regression problems.